terrapower/armi/doc/user/inputs.rst

 a well-known location on your cluster, or using file system symbolic links to enforce that a location will always exist.
 ARMI cannot guarantee that a file on your laptop will never move.

-Another way to include a directory of Python or YAML material files is to store them right in your Python venv.
+Another way to include a directory of YAML material files is to store them right in your Python venv.
 This is a good way to enforce that if, as long as your simulation runs from a correct Python venv, you have the correct materials.
 For this we use a custom ``venv`` syntax::